 Â

-Michael Cunningham clocked an altitude-adjusted 800 meters of 1:49.46.
+Michael Cunningham clocked an altitude-adjusted 800 time of 1:49.46.
 Both ranked second all-time in GCU history.

 Â

-After helping break a school record just a couple weeks ago in the 4x400 meter, graduate
+After helping break a school record just a couple weeks ago in the 4x400 relay, graduate

 Â